xxxmtixxx/Onboarding-Offboarding-Intune-Assets-Reporting/docs/4 Intune App Packaging.md

 The first time you run `Add-IntuneMultiTenant` or `Remove-IntuneMultiTenant`, "`C:\IntuneMultiTenantManager\Win32Apps`" will be created to store the Intune Packages.

+After you create the installer scripts, be sure to add the details to the `Requirements\applications.csv` file.

 ---

 ## **Path**: `C:\IntuneMultiTenantManager\Win32Apps`